This post may contain affiliate links. Read the full disclosure here.

 You should send your documents by lettre recommandée avec accusé de réception.
 This means that when it is delivered, it has to be signed for.
 You can track the location of your mail (type in the numéro de l’envoi without any spaces) and you will also get a receipt when it has been delivered.

 The office might not contact you if they need further documents or they might contact you by mail, which can take weeks.
 It is best to be proactive and call.
 (See the next section below for the 3 phone calls I made!)
-You can find contact information on the Ameli website after you’ve entered your zip code.
-You’ll need to contact your local CPAM.
+You can find contact information and calling hours on the Ameli website after you’ve entered your zip code.

 09 74 75 36 46 (from France)